collective/collective.pece/README.rst

 .. image:: screenshot2.png

-After installation, you should be able to add 6 new content types:
+After installation, you should be able to add 6 new content types to your Plone site:

 .. image:: screenshot8.png